network Network

 Adapter

 Network card to emulate.
 Only cards supported by the machine’s expansion buses will be listed.
+Click 🅧 to search for cards by name or bus.

 The Configure button opens a new window with settings specific to the selected network card, such as the MAC address for Ethernet cards, and the I/O port and IRQ for ISA cards.